HSF/hsf.github.io/_gsocblogs/2022/blog_Acts_KavishkaAttanayake.md

 #### Kernel level benchmarks

-The following is a single kernel execution time plot for spacepoint formation kernel against the number of concurrently running processes.
+The following is a single kernel execution time plot for the spacepoint formation kernel against the number of concurrently running processes.
 ![form_spacepoints](https://user-images.githubusercontent.com/58067288/189314421-87f4c0ac-391b-445b-be53-1b2647f811b5.png)

 The sudden increase in times from 2 to 3 processes can be explained as there are 2 GPUs and introducing a third process can cause a single GPU to work almost twice as long stretching the wait time for all 3 processes.
 Similar case when there are 4 processes, now each GPU works twice as long.
 However this trend does not continue over when the number of processes increase further, this can be explained as a one time overhead as GPU context switching is introduced for the first time.

-### Conclution
+### Conclusion

 This concludes my GSoC adventure, I got the opportunity to contribute to CERN as well as learn CUDA further.
 Moreover the interaction with my mentors was helpful to improve my soft skills too!